-AT&T is calling the Nighthawk the first "5G Evolution" capable hotspot, and it is indeed very technologically impressive - though don't let the name fool you, this device does NOT incorporate a 5G cellular modem.
+While AT&T has called the Nighthawk the first "5G Evolution" capable hotspot, and it is indeed very technologically impressive - don't let the name fool you.
+This device does NOT incorporate a 5G cellular modem.

 And thanks to the integrated ethernet port, unlike most other hotspots it is easy to use the Nighthawk paired with any traditional router - not just specialized mobile routers that support USB tethering.